mralamdari/Single-Object-Segmentation-Pytorch/README.md

 # Single Object Segmentation with Pytorch
-In this repository you learn
+In this repository you learn how to detect a single object